 Use Resources.
 Some of the biases built into courseware will be mitigated by a well-designed course and effective instructional practices.
 Every Learner Everywhere and our network partners discuss this more in our Adaptive Courseware Implementation Guide.
 It recommends practices like creating student-friendly tech support, thinking through how students purchase the software, and monitoring the log-in data to uncover problems early.
-Other resources that support faculty in centering equity in digital learning can be found on our Solve Resource website.
+Other resources that support faculty in centering equity in digital learning can be found on our Resource Library.

 Educate Yourself.
 Faculty can also raise their personal awareness about algorithmic bias by becoming familiar with the work of the AI Now Institute at New York University and The Algorithmic Justice League.

 Talk to an expert.
 The Every Learner Everywhere Network is currently offering free 1:1 coaching for faculty who need support in building equitable digital learning environments through the Every Learner Everywhere Expert Network.
 Schedule your first session today.